 Each organization is assigned a sherpa, or guide, to help them navigate the world of communications.
 In addition, each team is given a bank of hours that they can use to solicit help from the area’s top advertising, marketing, branding, communications and strategy professionals.
 This allows each organization to bring in help for trouble spots unique to their nonprofit.

 This initiative should help grants from foundations go farther, advertising and marketing to become more focused, and ultimately help these incredible nonprofits better deliver on their mission and promise to the communities they serve.

 I recently taught this year’s first group class, and lead an energized group of nonprofits through exercises in brand-building and communications strategy.
 When I signed up to get involved with StoryGrowing I didn’t know what to expect.
 And honestly, this was one of the best days I’ve had over the last month.
 I hope it was as energizing and fulfilling for the nonprofits as it was for me.
 I strongly encourage my friends in nonprofits to consider applying to be a part of next year’s class, and for all of my friends in the communications world, you should consider how you can get involved, too.

 When nonprofits are able to effectively tell their story, incredible things can happen.
-Check out our case studies on Unyts and Say Yes to Education to see stories that we’ve helped bring to life with some of our favorite area nonprofits.
+Check out our Unyts case study to see stories we’ve helped bring to life.